 Mike Peterson – “Opinion”

-Mike Peterson is a legend of local skateboarding, consistently ripping for years now.
+Mike Peterson is a legend of local skateboarding, consistently ripping for as long as anyone my age can remember.
 True to form, Mike has been featured skating local spots in many videos.
-But it was “Opinion” that put Peterson’s stunts him next to Rodney Mullen’s comeback part–epic, in and of itself!.
+But it was “Opinion” that put Peterson’s stunts next to Rodney Mullen’s comeback part–epic, in and of itself!
 “Opinion” is a great placeholder for early 2000’s skateboarding and Mike Petersons part inspired tons of local rippers.

 Click play to watch his whole section.